Don’t Let Covid-19 Hamper your Dreams. Prepare for CLAT with our Online Live Courses.

 360° Career Development

-Endeavor’s CLAT coaching is comprehensive & proven course material along with regular workshops cover every aspect of preparation.
+Endeavor’s CLAT coaching is comprehensive & proven course material along with regular workshops covers every aspect of the preparation.
 This learning is carried forward in their attitude and careers.

 Full-time Expert Faculty

-One-to-one regular interactions and feedback sessions with our CLAT coaching expert mentors and faculties offers an unparalleled test preparedness and hand-holding for career guidance.
+One-to-one regular interactions and feedback sessions with our CLAT coaching expert mentors and faculties offer an unparalleled test preparedness and hand-holding for career guidance.

-Our CLAT coaching course structure is designed for optimum delivery while focussing on conceptual clarity, speed & accuracy resulting in peak performance.
+Our CLAT coaching course structure is designed for optimum delivery while focusing on conceptual clarity, speed & accuracy resulting in peak performance.

 Select Appearance Year & Preparation Duration for CLAT